lilit-nersisyan/bioinf_challenges/yeast_telomeres/README.md

 </pre>

 ## Challenge question
-Given a set of telomeric and non-telomeric strings, determine the nature of the strings and submit the number of telomeric strings as your answer.
+Given a set of telomeric and non-telomeric reads, determine the nature of each of the reads and submit the cumulative length of the telomeric reads as your answer.
+The length is computed with a formula provided in the data description document.

 ## Challenge data
-Several datasets, with varying numbers of telomeric and non-telomeric strings and with different lengths and error-rates will be provided.
-The number of strings in each dataset will be on the order of 1M.
+Several datasets, with varying numbers of telomeric and non-telomeric reads and with different lengths will be provided.
+The number of reads in each dataset will be on the order of 20.000.
-The true number of telomeric strings will be known a priory.
-The adjusted R squared value of correlation between known and predicted numbers will be used for estimating the accuracy.
+The true cumulative length telomeric reads in each dataset will be known a priory.
+After prediction of cumulative length from several datasets, the accuracy will be determined with the adjusted R squared value of correlation between known and estimated lengths and the root mean squared error.
 This is a competitive challenge: the accuracy of submissions will be used to determine the winning solution.

 ## Timeline